MarkusEggerInc/CODEFrameworkDocs/AllIcons.md

 Note there this loads the brush and assigns it internally to Image1.
 There are equivalent methods for all image and logo properties.

-## Side-Note: Other Icons

-For a very large selection of additional icon resources (specifically designed for XAML use, but also available as SVG and various bitmap formats such as JPG, PNG,…) check out www.Xamalot.com!
+> **Side-Note: Other Icons**<br/>For a very large selection of additional icon resources (specifically designed for XAML use, but also available as SVG and various bitmap formats such as JPG, PNG,…) check out www.Xamalot.com!

 ## List of Supported Icons